 My Only Complaint

 The Hi-LUX Brilliant Matte screen is VERY clear.
-Almost so clear that it is sometimes a little tricky to tell exactly what's in focus.
+Almost so clear that it is sometimes a little tricky to tell exactly what's in focus when in very bright, harsh-light conditions like outdoors on a sunny day.
 Now, this is in comparison to the gridded matte screen.
 The gridded matte is a dull screen, but when something is in focus, it's obviously not near as dull as everything else around it.
 But, when it gets dark, the gridded matte gets pretty tough to really tell what's going on.

-So, this isn't really so much of a complaint.
-But I will say that sometimes in bright light, the gridded matte popped just a tad bit more for me when compared to the Brilliant Matte.
+So, this isn't really so much of a complaint, as something that may need some getting-used-to if your more familiar with the Pentax 67's darker screens.
+My experience is just that, in bright light, the gridded matte popped just a tad bit more for me when compared to the Hi-LUX.

 The gridded matte screen performs so much better than the microprism.
 Unless you're doing mainly still life and almost always center compose, I highly recommend the matte over the microprism.
 If you're not wanting to invest in something like a Maxwell screen due to various reasons, then the gridded matte is worlds better than the microprism.